kitschpatrol/renami/readme.md

   - Set Markdown file names from frontmatter fields via easy string-based templates
   - Set Markdown file name from content with [CSS-like selectors](https://github.com/syntax-tree/unist-util-select)
   - Set file names from file metadata like creation and modification dates
-- Change file extensions
+- Easily extensible / customizable
+  - Simple cases can be managed with simple template strings
+  - Custom handling of additional file types can be implemented right in the TypeScript configuration file
+  - Built-in support for additional additional file types is planned but not promised
+- File extension normalization (`.jpeg` --> `.jpg`, etc.)
 - Unicode normalization
-- Max-length name truncation with configurable `...` and support for detecting word breaks
+- Max-length name truncation with configurable `...` and support for breaking on words
 - Automatic deduplication with numeric increments
 - All kinds of text case transformations
-- Easily extensible / customizable
-- Idempotence, stable output over repeated invocations
+- Idempotent — stable, deterministic file name output across repeat invocations

 ### Non-Features